0xless/less_on_sec/content/whoami.md

 `lessonsec.com` is a diary of my security related projects, ideas and experiences.
 The thoughts page contains tweet-like ideas of some technology, solutions or considerations I discover while doing stuff.

-If you want to get in contact with me, feel free to send me an e-mail to less[at]lessonsec[dot]com
+If you want to get in contact with me, feel free to send an e-mail to: less@lessonsec.com

 My PGP key:

 -----BEGIN PGP PUBLIC KEY BLOCK-----